Nicaragua Food Guide

 Region: National

-Sweet plantains that are sliced lengthwise and fried until golden brown.
-Often served as a side dish or snack with beans and cream.
+Sweet plantains sliced lengthwise and fried until golden.
+They usually turn up as a side or a snack alongside beans and cream.

 Fresco de Cacao